arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 curl -H "Authorization: bearer $ADB_TOKEN" "$ENGINE_URL/v1/jobs"
 ```

-All requests to the engine API queue jobs, each representing an operation.
+All requests to the engine API start jobs, each representing an operation.
 You can check the progress of operations and check if errors occurred.
+You can submit jobs concurrently and they also run concurrently.

 You can find the API reference documentation with detailed descriptions of the
 request and response data structures at <https://arangodb.github.io/graph-analytics>.